NAVIGATING THE FOOD TRAIL

 HOW THE FOOD TRAIL WORKS

 There is not one ‘Somerset Food Trail’.
 You choose the route yourself based on what catches your eye or whets your appetite.
-We've divided the Trail into clusters, or areas, to make it easier to navigate.
-You don’t, of course, have to confine yourself to one area, although each area will offer plenty to see and do.
+We've given venues labels (eg, '30-Mile Feasts'; ''Farmers & growers'; Artisan food / drink') to make it easier to find what you're interested in.

-Venues open for set times during the seventeen-day event, and opening times vary according to venue, so check out the venue listing and their website before heading out.
-The Food Trail Festival is mostly free, although some special events have a modest fee.
-If you can, book in advance as many events, such as tours and tastings, may have limited numbers.
+Venues open for set times during the 10-day event, and opening times vary according to venue, so check out the venue listing and their website before heading out.
+The Food Trail Festival events includes free events, events incurring a modest fee, and some special events with a higher cost, such as some of the 30-Mile Feasts.
+Book in advance as many events, such as feasts, tours and tastings, sell out fast.

-During the festival, participating pubs, cafes and restaurants generally celebrate local food with a special menu.
-Most are enthusiastic supporters of local, sustainable suppliers anyway.
-We encourage you to support these businesses by sharing details of them and any locally sourced food they showcase, by referencing @somersetfoodtrail23 and the venue name on Instagram or other social media.
+During the festival, participating pubs, cafes and restaurants celebrate local food in their menus.
+We encourage you to support these businesses by sharing details of them and any locally sourced food they showcase, by referencing @somersetfoodtrail25 and the venue name on Instagram or other social media.

 "Our characterful food culture is key to nurturing our community spirit, our sense of identity and place; our resilience.
 Seeking out and buying from local farmers and artisans means fewer food miles, boosts the local economy and helps create jobs and investment.
 It also means there's more accountability: you get to know HOW food is farmed. "